 ROE measures a company's profitability against the profit it retains, and any outside investments.
 The 'return' is the amount earned after tax over the last twelve months.
 That means that the higher the ROE, the more profitable the company is.
 So, all else being equal, a high ROE is better than a low one.
 Clearly, then, one can use ROE to compare different companies.

 Does Carlisle Companies Have A Good Return On Equity?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-If you look at the image below, you can see Carlisle Companies has a similar ROE to the average in the Industrials industry classification (17%).
+You can see in the graphic below that Carlisle Companies has an ROE that is fairly close to the average for the Industrials industry (16%).

 How Does Debt Impact Return On Equity?

-While Carlisle Companies does have some debt, with debt to equity of just 0.61, we wouldn't say debt is excessive.
-Its very respectable ROE, combined with only modest debt, suggests the business is in good shape.
+While Carlisle Companies does have some debt, with debt to equity of just 0.62, we wouldn't say debt is excessive.
+The fact that it achieved a fairly good ROE with only modest debt suggests the business might be worth putting on your watchlist.
 Careful use of debt to boost returns is often very good for shareholders.
 However, it could reduce the company's ability to take advantage of future opportunities.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.